-Note: Materials may be donated to the recycling program by listing the good unwanted hazardous material on a unused pick-up request form, and submitting this form to EHS.
+Note: Materials may be donated to the recycling program by listing the good unwanted hazardous material on a pick-up request form, in the EHS assistant and submitting this form to EHS.
 EHS will evaluate the material, and either place it in the recycling inventory or dispose of it by appropriate means.

 On-line Inventory System

 Registered Users are required to maintain a current inventory of chemicals used and submit the inventory annually to EHS.
 EHS provides an on-line inventory system to assist Registered Users in this task.
 The on-line inventory system can be searched to locate desired chemicals on campus, and save unnecessary purchases.
 Please follow this link to access the access the on-line inventory system.

 MU has established a fund to assist the campus community in purchasing equipment that results in generation of less hazardous waste.
 Please contact EHS (882-7018) for more information about this program.

 Mercury Reduction Program